All graphics and images are copyright of A True Church

 The context to this statement ("this is God") is clearly speaking of Jerusalem (Zion), as it is written,

 Walk about Zion, and go all around her.
-Count her towers; mark well her bulwarks; consider her palaces.
+Count her towers; mark well1 her bulwarks; consider her palaces.
+(Psalm 48:12-13)

-The Psalmist points to the physical structures of Zion, the towers, the bulwarks, the palaces; to look at them, note (mark) them, to consider them, and then tells us why: "Because this is God [Hebrew: "Kiy zeh elohim"], our God forever and ever."
+The Psalmist points to the physical structures of Zion, the towers, the bulwarks, the palaces; to look at them, note (mark) them, to consider them, and then says,

 In Psalm 48 the sons of Korah speak in the present, pointing to Zion as being God Himself.
 For the future, Scripture says of Jerusalem that her walls will be called "Salvation" and her gates "Praise" (Isaiah 60:18; for context see verse 14).
 Jerusalem will be called the "Throne of the Lord."